fwilleke80/c4d_resource_ids/README.md

 # c4d\_check\_resource\_ids.py
 A Python 3 script that helps keeping your C4D plugin's resource IDs clean.
+It's here to help you developing your description-based Cinema 4D plugins with lots of resource IDs.

 ## What's is about?
 Resource IDs for description-based Cinema 4D plugin UIs need to be unique.
 In case you have several resoure IDs with the same value, you risk e.g. screwing up the user's animation.